Law Firm Accounting Services: A CFO Can Help

 5. Allow You to Focus More on Clients and Growing Your Business

 Perhaps one of the best long-term benefits of working with a CFO is the extra time you get to spend with clients.
 If you don’t have a dedicated CFO or accountant, prepare yourself to spend hours looking at financial reports and doing your firm’s bookkeeping.
-Outsourcing frees up more time that you can spend on core business processes and clients.
+Outsourcing frees up more time you can spend on core business processes and clients.
 Focusing on your clients also helps build trust and a good image of your firm.

 6. Manage Your Money and Reduce Costs